 - First of all, you understand what drives your traffic and what your traffic sources are.
 Then you impact them!

-- You understand how users find content similar to yours and now an organic traffic grows because you use tags, key words wisely.
+- You understand how users find content similar to yours and now organic traffic grows because you use tags, and keywords wisely.

 - A level of bounce rate decreases.

 - A visitor spends more time on your website than before due to internal linking.

 - After all, your ranking must be higher than before an SEO tuning.

 Handle this small SEO analysis report to your web developer if you're not sure you can implement it on your own.